 1. Create a Budget

-Just as you wouldn’t get on the road to a destination you’ve never been to before without some kind of map, you can’t really get to a place where you’re saving money without having an idea how to get there.
+Just as you wouldn’t start a journey to an unfamiliar place without some kind of map, you can’t really get to a place where you’re saving money without having an idea how to get there.
 That’s where creating a budget comes in.

-A budget allows you to see all of the money that you’re taking in (income) and all of the money that you’re spending (expenses) in one place.
+A budget lets you see all the money you’re taking in (income) and all of the money that you’re spending (expenses) in one place.

-The only way to save money is to make sure that you are making more money than you are spending each month, and a budget is really the only way to ensure that.
+The only way to save money is to make sure that you are making more than you are spending each month, and creating a budget is the best way to ensure that.

-If you are in debt, your budget should account for paying down any high-interest debt that you have.
+If you are in debt, your budget should account for paying it off.
 It doesn’t usually make financial sense to “save” money when you’re really losing money every month in interest charges.

 2. Reduce Your Expenses